 3.1.
 Analyze protein expression by fluorescence (Figure 2A) and indirect immunofluorescence (Figure 2B)

 3.1.1.
-One day before infection, seed 24-well plates with Madin-Darby Canine Kidney (MDCK) epithelial cells (1 x 105 cells/well, triplicates) in tissue culture media and maintain the plates in a 37 °C incubator with 5% CO2.
+Seed 24-well plates with Madin-Darby Canine Kidney (MDCK) epithelial cells (1 x 105 cells/well, triplicates) in tissue culture media and maintain the plates in a 37 °C incubator with 5% CO2 the day before infection.
 Prepare enough wells to evaluate all the chosen antibodies in both mock-infected and BIRFLU-infected cells.

-NOTE: We recommend visualizing the cells under a light microscope to confirm a monolayer before starting the viral infection.
-A 90% confluency monolayer of MDCK cells by the time of infection is recommended.
+NOTE: We recommend visualizing the cells under a light microscope to confirm monolayers are ready before starting the viral infection.
+A monolayer of MDCK cells at 90% confluency is recommended for the infection.

 3.1.2.
-Prepare dilutions of WT or BIRFLU IAVs in infection media and infect the seeded MDCK cells with a multiplicity of infection (MOI) of 0.1 plaque-forming units (PFU) per cell in a final volume of 0.25 mL/well of infection media.
+Prepare dilutions of WT or BIRFLU IAVs in infection media at a multiplicity of infection (MOI) of 0.1 plaque-forming units (PFU) per cell in a final volume of 0.25 mL/well.

 3.1.3.
 Remove the tissue culture medium from step 3.1.1 and wash the MDCK cells twice with 1x phosphate-buffered saline (PBS).
 Add the virus dilutions from 3.1.2 to the MDCK cells and place the plates on a rocking platform for 1 h at room temperature to allow viral adsorption.

-NOTE: Mock-infected cells are incubated only with infection media in the absence of virus.
+NOTE: Mock-infected cells are incubated with infection media.

 3.1.4.
 After viral adsorption (step 3.1.3), remove the viral inoculum by aspiration and add 1 mL of post-infection media containing 1 μg/mL of TPCK-treated trypsin to each well.
 Incubate cells for 18 h in a 5% CO2 humidified incubator at 33 °C.